satuelisa/StatisticalLearning/README.md

 There are many fine details to applying this, so it is important to read all of Chapter 5.

-An alterative family of basis functions are _wavelets_ that are orthonormal.
+An alternative family of basis functions are _wavelets_ that are orthonormal.
 There is a [library for that](https://pywavelets.readthedocs.io/en/latest/).